niklaskks/api-docs/source/index.md

   --form 'data_file=@/home/user/Desktop/demofile.xlsx;filename=demofile.xlsx' \
   --form 'autoprocess=true'
 ```
-By using Autoprocessing your content gets automatically generated and prepared for download.
+By using Autoprocessing your content will be automatically generated and prepared for download.

 The Autoprocessing function is triggered if you use the checkbox during a bulkupload.
-Your Date is then imported into a content project.
-After that the content is generated for all imported objects and packed into a downloadable file in your account.
+Your data will then be imported into a content project.
+Afterwards the content will be generated for all imported objects and made available as a file in your account.
 You are informed by email when your content is available.

-## Autoprocessing for new objects
+## Autoprocessing for new Objects
 On request, your Content Project can be configured for "automatic processing".
 For any new objects, a text generation request is then triggered automatically once, saving you the call to request the content.